MiriUll/Swim-result-prediction/report/README.md

-This folder is empty as I write the report using Sharelatex.
-You can see the report at https://sharelatex.tum.de/read/rybrjdsfdvpt
+You can see a detailed history at https://sharelatex.tum.de/read/rybrjdsfdvpt